1. What’s your story? Where are you from?

 I’ve lived most of my life in England and it’s where I was born but my parents are from Scotland.
 I live in London now and I love this city – it’s so full of all kinds of culture and fascinating history and there are loads of free galleries and museums for a freelancer to go to for inspiration when needed.

 2. Tell us about your aesthetic.

 I’m still kind of figuring it out and maybe always will be.
 In truth, I’m a bit less interested in a specific aesthetic than in the ideas it serves as a vehicle for.
-That said, I seem to use a lot of colour and I have a fondness for symmetrical compositions that centre a character as hero of the piece, almost as in religious icons or classical portraits.
+That said, I seem to use a lot of colour and I have a fondness for symmetrical compositions that centers a character as the hero of the piece, almost as in religious icons or classical portraits.